ypreiser/NIST-password-ts/README.md

 Passwords are often the weakest link in securing digital systems.
 To mitigate this, the National Institute of Standards and Technology (NIST) released updated recommendations for password policies.
 These include:

-1. **Minimum Length**: Passwords should be at least **15 characters** to enhance resistance against brute-force attacks.
+1. **Minimum Length**: Passwords should be at least **8 characters** (15 characters or more recommended) to enhance resistance against brute-force attacks.
 2. **Maximum Length**: Verifiers must support passwords up to **64 characters**.
 Extremely long passwords (perhaps megabytes long) could require excessive processing time to hash, so it is reasonable to have some limit
 3. **No Character Composition Rules**: Avoid enforcing arbitrary rules like requiring special characters or mixtures of uppercase/lowercase letters.
 4. **Unicode Support**: Accept all Unicode characters, ensuring inclusivity and usability.
 5. **Compromised Password Checks**: Block passwords that have appeared in previous data breaches.
-6. **Blocklist with Fuzzy Matching**: Disallow passwords similar to commonly used or compromised terms (e.g., "password", "admin").
+6. **Blocklist with Fuzzy Matching**: Disallow passwords similar to predictable or commonly used terms
+- Company-specific terms
+- Context-specific phrases (e.g. project names).

 This library implements these principles to ensure secure and user-friendly password policies.